hellosold/MBTI-Analysis/README.md

 ## Tasks
 <ul>
-    <li>Task1: Product the best model to predict the MBTI type of movie charaters using the train data</li>
+    <li>Task1: Product the best model to predict the MBTI type of movie characters using the train data</li>
     <li>Task2: Parse the movie scripts to generate the test data that we can use to predict</li>
     <li>Task3: Generate predictions for the movie characters in the test data that generated form task2.</li>
 </ul>